eyenikeyev/vm-network/README.md

 <p>

 <p>
-In Azure Portal go to Virtual Machines, go to Overview, go to Public IP Address section and copy it.
+In Azure Portal go to VM1, go to Overview, go to Public IP Address section and copy it.
 Open Remote Desktop Connection and paste it there, then click Connect.
 Log in using the username and password you set up for VM1 (a pop up may show for verification, click "Yes" if it does)
 <p>
 <img src="https://i.imgur.com/cMqnoKP.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>